 Bluegrass Wild Garden: If anyone has native Kentucky plants to share (from woodland wildflowers to field plants) please ask them to bring a donation for the “Bluegrass Wild Garden” under the murals of prehistoric Kentucky mammals.

+Contact us if you seek starters from perennials in the gardens.
 There are plants to share with the public and other volunteer gardens.
-We will be bringing transplants of Black-eyed Susan, three colors of Yarrow, Pink Primrose, Dwarf Coreopsis, and hopefully, little baby hostas volunteering from last year’s seeds, and new annual seed nursery beds for sharing accent plants later in June.
+We will be bringing transplants of Black-eyed Susan, three colors of Yarrow, Pink Primrose, Dwarf Coreopsis, and hopefully, little baby hostas volunteering from last year’s seeds, and new annual seed nursery beds for sharing accent plants during the Summer and Fall.

 Georgetown Cultural District Historic Gardens provide opportunities for creative volunteer and youth “Yes You Can” programs connecting the past with the present.